 That’s the thinking behind our new special edition, The Buddhist Guide to Mindfulness: to publish the best dharma teachings about mindfulness, so that anyone — whether they’d ever call themselves Buddhist or not — can access and cultivate their capacity for mindfulness in order to benefit themselves, the people around them, and the whole world.

-In this Weekend Reader, we’re sharing some of the great Buddhist mindfulness pieces we’ve had the honor to publish.
-Read them and quiz yourself again: What is mindfulness, to me?
+Here, we’re sharing some of the great Buddhist mindfulness pieces we’ve had the honor to publish.
+Read them and quiz yourself again: What is mindfulness to me?
 And what could it be?